RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 Notice that this module currently is being written as a primarily stand alone solution for the Alexa to Cortana (or Google Assistant) porting.
 However, it will be retrofitted later to fit into the vui-xxx framework.

+## Alexa features supported

+Currently, you can parse:
+1. Utterances without slots
+2. Utterances with custom slots
+3. Utterances with AMAZON.NUMBER type slots.

+More is coming shortly